Life is denied by lack of attention,

 "When time began, God created everything, including the stars and planets and the Earth itself."

 The original version is confident and direct.
-The amateur version, while not incorrect, has no focus.
-Is the message about stars and planets and the Earth, or is it about God?
+The amateur version, while not incorrect, lacks focus.
+Is the message about stars, planets, and the Earth, or is it about God?

 Here is what you should do: